melissahookey/Portfolio/README.md

   5. [Contact](#contact)

   ## Description
-  Here is my professional portfolio that is I am continuing to update.
+  Here is my professional portfolio that I am continuing to update.

   ## Screenshots
   ![screenshot of portfolio](image.png)